dl-sdu/Sports-News-Writer/README.md

 # Sports-News-Writer
-A writer that generate news after a game.
+A writer that generate news after a game using live texts.

 ## Used libraries
 Word Embedding: